Dada: New York

 As recent scholarship documents, the work is still controversial.
 Duchamp indicated in a 1917 letter to his sister that a female friend was centrally involved in the conception of this work: "One of my female friends who had adopted the pseudonym Richard Mutt sent me a porcelain urinal as a sculpture."
 The piece is in line with the scatological aesthetics of Duchamp's neighbour, the Baroness Elsa von Freytag-Loringhoven.
 In an attempt to "pay homage to the spirit of Dada" a performance artist named Pierre Pinoncelli made a crack in a replica of The Fountain with a hammer in January 2006; he also urinated on it in 1993.

 Picabia's travels tied New York, Zürich and Paris groups together during the Dadaist period.
 For seven years he also published the Dada periodical 391 in Barcelona, New York City, Zürich, and Paris from 1917 through 1924.

+The explicit use of the Dada label in New York culminated only shortly before the group dispersed.
+On 1 April 1921, Marsden Hartley presided over a symposium entitled "What Is Dadaism?".
+Around the same time, Duchamp and Man Ray issued the first and only number of the magazine New York Dada, after receiving Tristan Tzara's explicit authorisation to use the name.
+Duchamp returned to Paris in May 1921; Man Ray and Hartley followed in July.
 By 1921, most of the original players moved to Paris where Dada had experienced its last major incarnation.